redis/redis-doc/commands/cluster-shards.md

 A shard may only have a single master at a given time, but may have multiple replicas.
 It is possible for a shard to not be serving any slots while still having replicas.

-The command is suitable to be used by Redis Cluster client libraries implementations in order to understand the topology of the cluster.
+The command is suitable to be used by Redis Cluster client libraries in order to understand the topology of the cluster.
-A client should issue this command on startup in order to retrieve the map associating cluster *hash slots* with actual node network information.
+A client should issue this command on startup in order to retrieve the map associating cluster *hash slots* with actual node information.
 This map should be used to direct commands to the node that is likely serving the slot associated with a given command.
 In the event the command is sent to the wrong node, this command can then be used to update the topology of the cluster.